gregbkr/duply-tahoe-docker/README.md

 # DUPLY TO TAHOE: BACKUP INFRA #

 Duply:
-- run on backup server (which has the ssh keys to access other servers to save)
+- runs backup on host which has the ssh keys to access other servers
 - uses duplicity/rsync to incrementally backup local/remote folder
-- can crypt (or leave the task to backend)
+- can encrypt (or leave the task to backend)
-- send backup to backend:
+- sends backup to backend:
-   - Tahoe LA FS: a decentralysed encrypted storage grid made of Raspberry/homepc/servers (full doc below)
+   - Tahoe LAFS: a decentralysed encrypted storage grid made of Raspberry/homepc/server (full doc below)
-   - AWS S3: S3 classic bucket (few step in end of document)
+   - AWS S3: S3 classic bucket (few steps in end of document)

 ![duply-tahoe.png](https://github.com/gregbkr/duply-tahoe-docker/raw/master/duply-tahoe.png)